Ne4nf/Agent-Memory/architecture.md

   - Tools return deltas only; worker merges and persists checkpoints.
   - Tool swap must preserve context I/O contract.

-#### 3.2.1 Memory design principles (LangChain-style)
+#### 3.2.1 Memory flow contract (context engineering style)

-This doc follows the same core context-engineering idea used in LangChain-style multi-agent systems:
+This section defines memory behavior so the pipeline is deterministic and easy to reason about:

-1. **Planner and Observer hold full context**:
+1. **Worker keeps execution state**:
-  - Planner decides what tasks are needed based on full session state.
+  - Worker owns `task_id`, `current_step`, round counters, and status transitions.
-  - Observer sees all task outputs and decides whether to continue, clarify, or finalize.
+  - Task-local runtime state is not stored in tool adapters.
-2. **Tasks receive scoped context only**:
+2. **Tools are stateless and receive lightweight context**:
-  - Each task gets minimal instructions, required fields, and strict output format.
+  - Input to each tool is scoped to required fields only (`session_id`, required field state, relevant context slice).
-  - Tasks do not manage global memory directly.
+  - Tools do not own global session memory.
-3. **Only cleaned outputs are shared across tasks**:
+3. **Tools return deltas, worker merges**:
-  - No raw intermediate reasoning handoff between tasks.
+  - Each tool returns only changed fields (delta), not full state overwrite.
-  - Shared artifacts are structured outputs (extracted fields, guideline, image URLs).
+  - Worker merges delta into current state using fixed precedence rules.
-4. **Context Store is the single source of truth**:
+4. **Persist checkpoints in SessionContextStore**:
-  - Persist checkpoint after Stage A, Stage B, and Stage C.
+  - Save checkpoint after Stage A (required fields), Stage B (guideline), Stage C (final output URLs).
-  - Cross-job reuse always reads from stored context, not transient worker memory.
+  - Cross-job reuse always loads from SessionContextStore.
-5. **Merge by rule, not by guess**:
+5. **Use `context_version` for stale-write protection**:
-  - Precedence is fixed: explicit request > extracted query > stored session context.
+  - Every write validates expected `context_version`.
-  - Missing required fields trigger clarification loop until max rounds.
+  - On version mismatch, worker reloads latest context and retries merge.

 ### 3.3 Component breakdown (tool-level)